Higher Steklov eigenvalues of graphs on surfaces: Introduction

+\end{theorem} Our result also implies Kelner, Lee, Price and Teng's result~\cite{GAFA} if we choose $B=V$.
 We remark that the $(\mathrm{log}~g)^2$ factor in~\eqref{eq:sigma_k} comes from a certain geometric decomposability property of genus $g$ graphs (see~\cref{thm:genus-g-alpha-bound}) and is most likely non-essential.
-As a discrete analogue of Karpukhin's bound~\cite[Theorem 1.4]{karpukhin2017BoundsLaplaceSteklov} for a compact orientable Riemann surface $\Omega$ of genus $g$ with boundary $\partial \Omega$ which is shown as follows
+As a discrete analogue of Karpukhin's bound~\cite[Theorem 1.4]{karpukhin2017BoundsLaplaceSteklov} for a compact orientable Riemann surface $\Omega$ of genus $g$ with boundary $\partial \Omega$ which is shown as

-where $b$ is the number of boundary components, it is a natural problem whether $(\mathrm{log}~g)^2$ could be removed and $k^2$ could be replaced by $k$.
+where $b$ is the number of boundary components, it is a natural problem whether $(\mathrm{log}~g)^2$ could be removed and $gk$ could be replaced by $g+k$.